deformio/docs/docs/hooks.md

 ### condition

 This is a schema.
 If a document which triggered this hook matches this `condition` schema - this hook will commit an operation, otherwise it won't.

-If you want all documents to trigger a hook - make `condition` value equal to

-    {
-        "type": "object",
-        "additionalProperties": true
-    }

-All documents will match this schema and a hook will trigger

 ### headers